awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

   teaser: /assets/img/whatsapp.png
 ---

 In this blog post, I'm going to share about a double-free vulnerability that I discovered in WhatsApp, and how I turn it into an RCE.
 I informed this to Facebook.
-Facebook acknowledged and patched it officially in WhatsApp version 2.19.244
+Facebook acknowledged and patched it officially in WhatsApp version 2.19.244.
+WhatsApp users, please do update to latest WhatsApp version (2.19.244 or above) to get rid of this bug.

 ## Demo